Georges Couthon: Law of 22 Prairial

 Following his departure from Lyon, Couthon returned to Paris, and on 21 December, he was elected president of the convention.
-He contributed to the prosecution of the Hébertists and continued serving on the Committee of Public Safety for the next several months.
+In March 1794 he contributed to the prosecution of the Hébertists and Dantonists (or Indulgents).
+His orientation to Louis Antoine de Saint-Just and Maximilien Robespierre's program at this time is not clear, but he did go along with the prosecutions and executions.
+He continued serving on the Committee of Public Safety for the next several months.
 On 10 June 1794 (22 Prairial Year II on the French Republican Calendar), Couthon drafted the Law of 22 Prairial with the aid of Robespierre.
 On the pretext of shortening proceedings, the law deprived the accused of the aid of counsel and of witnesses for their defence in the case of trials before the Revolutionary Tribunal.
 The Revolutionary Tribunals were charged with quick verdicts of innocence or death for the accused brought before them.
-The reason for the law was also related to the amount of executions going on in the provinces and the lack of standard judicial proceedings for these improvised "tribunals".
+The reason for the law was also related to the number of executions going on in the provinces and the lack of standard judicial proceedings for these improvised tribunals.

 Couthon proposed the law without consulting the rest of the Committee of Public Safety, as both Couthon and Robespierre expected that the committee would not be receptive to it.
 The Convention raised objections to the measure, but Couthon justified the measure by arguing that the political crimes overseen by the Revolutionary Tribunals were considerably worse than common crimes because "the existence of free society is threatened."
-Couthon also famously justified the deprivation of the right to a counsel by declaring, The guilty have no such right and the innocents do not need any it."
+Couthon also famously justified the deprivation of the right to a counsel by declaring, "The guilty have no such right and the innocents do not need any."

 Robespierre assisted Couthon in his arguments by subtly implying that any member of the Convention who objected to the new bill should fear being exposed as a traitor to the republic.
-Both Couthon and Robespierre would be seen as amoral bloodthirsty dictators because of their vehement defense of the Law of 22 Prairial.
 Collot d'Herbois, Fouché and Tallien feared for their lives, due to the military excesses carried out by them in various regions of France to stamp out opposition to the revolutionary government.
 They feared that they would be exposed as having committed crimes against humanity.
 Almost all the deputies agreed it had become dangerous.
+Couthon proposed his resignation "rather than be suspected of taking part in measures" against his colleagues.

-The law passed, and the rate of executions promptly rose.
-In Paris alone, compared to an average of 5 executions, which had been the norm two months earlier (Germinal), 17 executions would take place daily during Prairial, with 26 occurring daily during the following month of Messidor.
+The law passed, and the rate of executions in Paris promptly rose.
+In Paris, compared to an average of 5 executions, which had been the norm two months earlier (Germinal), 17 executions would take place daily during Prairial, with 26 occurring daily during the following month of Messidor.
 Between the passing of the Law of 22 Prairial (10 June 1794) and the end of July 1794, 1,515 executions took place at the Place du Trône-Renversé, now Place de la Nation, more than half of the final total of 2,639 executions that occurred between March 1793 and August 1794.